-One of the biggest issues that Landlords deal with are Tenants that fail to pay rent.
-Not only does it cause Landlords to lose income, it requires them to spend fees on the Eviction Process.
-While we understand that this can be frustrating for Landlords, we make every effort to evict Non-Paying Tenants as quickly as possible.
+One of the biggest issues that Landlords face are Tenants that fail to pay rent.
+Not only does it cause them to lose income, it requires them to spend fees on the Eviction Process.
+While we understand that this can be frustrating, we make every effort to evict Non-Paying Tenants as quickly as possible.
 Therefore, if you need to Evict Tenant in Lauderdale Lakes Florida that is late on their rent, contact our office.

 HOW LONG IS THE EVICTION PROCESS?

-If a Tenant fails to pay rent, they will receive a 3 Day Notice.
-Thereafter, they have 3 Days to pay the rent.
+If they fail to pay rent, they will receive a 3 Day Notice.
 If they pay, they can remain in the property.
-If they do not pay rent, an Eviction can be filed.
+However, if still fail to pay, an Eviction can be filed.

-A Tenant has five days to respond.
-A Tenant can file an Answer with the Court.
-However, if they disagree with the amount stated in the Complaint, they can file a Motion to Determine Rent.
+They must respond within five days.
+They can file an Answer with the Court.
+However, if they disagree with the amount in the Complaint, they can file a Motion to Determine Rent.
 In addition, they can deposit the amount they believe they owe into the Court Registry.
-On the other hand, if the Tenant fails to respond, a default will be entered.
-As a result, the Tenant has lost their right to respond to the Complaint.
+On the other hand, if they fail to respond, a default will be entered.
+As a result, they have lost their right to respond.

 3. Court makes a Determination.

-In most cases, the Court will order Mediation.
+In most cases, they order Mediation.
 If it is not settled, a Final Hearing will be scheduled.
-At the Final Hearing, the Judge will rule for the Landlord or the Tenant.
-If the Judge rules for the Landlord, a Final Judgment will be entered.
-If the Judge rules for the Tenant, they will be able to remain in the property.
+As a result, the Judge will rule for the Landlord or the Tenant.
+If they rule for the Landlord, a Judgment will be entered.
+If they rule for the Tenant, they will be able to remain in the property.

 4. Writ of Possession.

-Once a Final Judgment is entered, the Clerk signs the Writ of Possession.
-The Sherriff then posts the Writ on the Tenant’s door allowing the Landlord to have possession within 24 hours.
-However, a Tenant can file a Motion to Stay Writ of Possession to attempt to stay the Writ of Possession.
-However, unless they have legal grounds to contest, it likely will not be granted.
+Once a Judgment is entered, the Clerk signs the Writ.
+The Sherriff then posts it on the Tenant’s door allowing the Landlord to have possession within 24 hours.
+However, a Tenant can file a Motion to Stay Writ of Possession.
+Accordingly, unless they have grounds to contest, it likely will not be granted.

 Accordingly, the Eviction Process takes 4 to 6 weeks.

-2. Evicting Tenants for violations of the lease unrelated to non-payment of rent.
+2. Evicting for violations of the lease unrelated to non-payment of rent.

-Florida Statute Chapter 83.56 allows a Landlord to evict based on non monetary violations of the lease.
+83.56 allows a Landlord to evict based on non monetary violations of the lease.
 Specifically, they are found in 83.52.
-83.52 states that they must:
+This states that they must: